Sub Urban (musician): Musical style

 Maisonneuve is known for his androgynous-chiming vocals in his music, and describes his sound as "mid-century pop blended with Latin classical guitar and electronic beats."

-Maisonneuve's sound ranges from Latin, to trap metal, to punk rock, EDM (see "Bandit", "Virgil's Mania", "Skinny Loser", "Like Love", accordingly) and many more genres.
+Maisonneuve's sound ranges from Latin, to post-punk revival, electronic dance music (EDM) and many more combinations of genres.
 He also used to incorporate heavy bass drops with music box bells, or other mallet sounds (see "Cradles", "Build a Bitch", "Rabbit Hole", "Diamond").
-Producer Elie Rizk usually works with Maisonneuve on the production of multiple songs, and his influence can be heard certain tracks from the albums Hive and If Nevermore, or Bella Poarch's EP Dolls.
-Maisonneuve also experiments a lot with his vocals, having his voice digitally altered on songs like "Hedon", and finally "unleashing the beast" on most songs from his latest album, If Nevermore.
+Producer Elie Rizk usually works with Maisonneuve on the production of multiple songs, and his influence can be heard in certain tracks from the albums Hive and If Nevermore.